wdawson/okta.github.io/_source/_posts/2018-07-23-build-a-simple-crud-app-with-flask-and-python.md

 This view function is the homepage of the site.
 This function will run each time a user visits the `/` URL.
 What it does is:

-* Get a list of all blog posts on the site, ordered by date
+* Get a list of all blog posts on the site, ordered by date descending
-* It loops through each post and extracts the author's ID
+* Loops through each post and extracts the author's ID
-* It then uses the Okta Python library to retrieve the corresponding user's first name and last name (this will allow us to display the author's information to blog readers)
+* Uses the Okta Python library to retrieve the corresponding user's first name and last name (this will allow us to display the author's information to blog readers)
-* Finally, it renders the `blog/index.html` template we created much earlier, which displays a list of all blog posts, and who wrote them
+* Renders the `blog/index.html` template we created much earlier, which displays a list of all blog posts, and who wrote them

 ### The dashboard View